The Music Program

 The group will present a Good Friday chant meditation, including the chanted passion and motets and chants from Anglican, Roman and Orthodox traditions, at St. John’s Church on April 19 at noon.
 The fee is $65 for members of St. John’s Church ($95 for non-members).

-For more information, or to register for any of these exciting vocal workshops, please e-mail or phone: email@example.com
+For more information, or to register, please e-mail or phone: email@example.com

-Lenten Sacred Music and Readings at St. John’s Church in Washington - Sunday, March 31 at 4 PMThe St. John’s choir, conducted by Marguerite Mullee, will present Lenten Sacred Music and Readings.
+Lenten Sacred Music and Readings at St. John’s Church in Washington - Was held, Sunday, March 31 at 4 PM.
+The St. John’s choir, conducted by Marguerite Mullee, presented Lenten Sacred Music and Readings.
 This distinctive program of sacred choral music, scripture readings and poetry was developed by Dr. Mullee and features music by Mozart, Morley, Tallis, Josquin Desprez, J.S, Bach, and Gibbons.
-In addition, there will be readings from Scripture as well as poetry featuring T.S.
+In addition, there were readings from Scripture as well as poetry featuring T.S.
 Eliot, Chris Price, W.H.
 Auden, John Donne and Wendell Berry.

 ST. JOHN’S CHOIR